 We have negotiated a special deal with the hotel, and can offer single rooms for $680 and shared rooms for $400 a month.
 This is a >75% discount off their list price and is cheaper than most condos and rentals in the area.

 Monthly food costs in Costa Rica can range from $450 - $900, depending on what you buy and how often you eat out.
 There are supermarkets nearby, and there is a restaurant at the hotel.

 How much is airfare?

 At the time of this writing, roundtrip airfare to Costa Rica from the US is between $350 and $800, depending on the departure airport.

 How much should I budget altogether?

-All included, we think students could live frugally and get by on $3,500 for the three month period.
-However, a student would have more flexibility with a budget of $4,000 - $5,000.
+All included, we think participants could live frugally and get by on $3,500 for the three month period.
+However, a participant would have more flexibility with a budget of $4,000 - $5,000.

 This will cover airfare and all living expenses for 3 months, and is probably slightly less than one would spend living in a U.S. metropolitan area for the period.

 Do you have a Code of Conduct or anti-harrassment policy for the retreat?

 Hacker Paradise is located in the beautiful country of Costa Rica, just far enough off the beaten path that we won't be bothered.
 Participants can take time on weekends to explore the misty rainforests, majestic volcanoes, and stunning beaches that make this country a Central American paradise.